isomerpages/govtech-stp/_start-here/departing-from-singapore.md

 ---
 ###  Travel Advisory

 All residents of Singapore are advised to defer all travel to high risk countries/regions, that include Bangladesh, India, Myanmar, Nepal, Pakistan and Sri Lanka, until further notice.
-Residents of Singapore who are fully vaccinated may travel overseas to other countries/regions not mentioned above.
+Residents of Singapore who are <a href="/health/vtsg" target="_blank">fully vaccinated</a> may travel overseas to other countries/regions not mentioned above.

 Residents of Singapore who are unvaccinated or partially vaccinated are advised to defer all forms of travel overseas except for the following reasons:
 *  Any travel to Category I countries/regions;